-(1) Prior to applying to the department to receive a state contribution, a sponsoring local government shall adopt a revitalization area within the limitations in RCW 39.104.050
+(1) Prior to applying to receive a state contribution, a sponsoring local government must adopt a revitalization area within the limitations in RCW 39.104.050

-, a sponsoring local government must apply to the department and be approved for a project award amount.
-The application must be in a form and manner prescribed by the department and include, but not be limited to:
+, a sponsoring local government must apply and be approved for a project award amount.
+The application must be in a form and manner prescribed by the approving agency and include, but not be limited to:

 , increases in state and local property, sales, and use tax revenues as a result of public improvements in the revitalization area will be equal to or greater than the respective state and local contributions made under this chapter;

 (ii) Information demonstrating that the sponsoring local government will meet the requirements necessary to receive the full amount of state contribution it is requesting on an annual basis;